- 2 cups (160 g) oats, gluten-free if needed

 - 2 medium-sized ripe bananas (1 cup [200 g])

-- Preheat your oven to 350°F (176°C) and prepare a muffin pan by lining the cavities with parchment paper liners.
+- Preheat your oven to 350°F (176°C) and prepare a muffin pan by lining the cavities with parchment paper liners or greasing them with oil.
 Set aside.

-- Add the oats, ground flaxseed, cinnamon, baking powder, baking soda and salt to a high-speed blender, and process on high until the oats have broken down into the consistency of a fine flour, about 10 seconds.**
+- Add the oats to a high-speed blender and process on high until they’ve broken down into the consistency of a fine flour, about 10 seconds.**

-- Add all of the remaining ingredients and process on high until the batter becomes smooth and creamy, about 30 seconds.
-Periodically stop and scrape down the sides of your blender, if necessary.
+- Add all of the remaining ingredients except the nuts and process on high until the batter becomes smooth and creamy, about 15 seconds.
+Periodically stop and scrape down the sides/corners of your blender as necessary.
+Finally, mix in the nuts by hand.

-- Spoon the batter into the prepared muffin cups, filling each one about 3/4 of the way full.
+- Pour the batter into the prepared muffin cups, filling each one about 3/4 of the way full.

-- Bake for 20 – 22 minutes, until the tops of your muffins begin to turn golden brown and a toothpick inserted into the center comes out clean.
+- Bake for 25 – 27 minutes, until the tops of the muffins begin to turn golden brown and a toothpick inserted into the center comes out clean.
 Allow the muffins to cool in the pan for 10 minutes before transferring them to a wire rack to cool completely.
 As soon as they’ve cooled, transfer them to an airtight container and store them at room temperature for up to 5 days, or freeze for up to 3 months.

-Keywords: banana, breakfast, flourless, flourless muffins, gluten-free, healthy, muffins, recipe, snack, vegan
+Keywords: banana, nuts, flourless, flourless muffins, gluten-free, healthy, muffins, recipe, snack, breakfast, vegan